Some Loci of Rational Cubic Fourfolds: Some cubic fourfolds containing smooth del Pezzo quintics

-We begin by constructing the main tool we need, which we call \verb!RSCI! (\emph{random smooth complete intersection}).
-It takes as input a homogeneous ideal $I$ of a closed subscheme $V(I)\subset\mathbb{P}^n$ and two integers $d,e$; it returns the homogeneous ideal of a smooth complete intersection of $e$ hypersurfaces of degree $d$ containing the subscheme $V(I)$.
-If such a complete intersection does not exist, the method goes in an infinite loop and does not produce any output; if instead the complete intersection exists, the method returns such output with a high probability of doing so in a short running time. {
+Here we give some pieces of {\sc Macaulay2} code which have been used to produce and verify the examples above.
+The complete code can be found in the ancillary file \texttt{cubics.m2}.
+We begin by starting {\sc Macaulay2} and loading two further \href{https://github.com/Macaulay2/M2/tree/master/M2/Macaulay2/packages}{packages} included with it. {

-} The above called method \verb!isSmooth! takes as input a homogeneous equidimensional ideal $I$ and returns a boolean value according to the condition of being smooth for the projective scheme $V(I)$.
-It is defined as follows: {
+} We define a method which takes as input a projective scheme and returns a random smooth cubic hypersurface containing the scheme.
+If such a smooth hypersurface does not exist, the method goes in an infinite loop and does not produce any output.
+One of its possible implementations (that does not take care of the growth of the coefficients) is the following: {

-} Now we define two more specific methods.
-The first, called \verb!findPointsOnImage!, takes as input a ring map, representing a rational map $h:\mathbb{P}^m\dashrightarrow\mathbb{P}^n$, and a non-negative integer $i$; it returns the homogeneous ideal of a set of $i$ linearly independent reduced points on the image $Z$ of $h$.
-The second method, called \verb!mergePlane!, takes as input the map $h$ and the homogeneous ideal of a closed subscheme $Y$ of the image $Z$; it returns the homogeneous ideal of the union of $Z$ with a plane $P$ such that the scheme-theoretic intersection $Z\cap P$ is $Y$. {
+} The smoothness of the cubic hypersurface is checked through the computation of its discriminant.
+It is however standard to implement a general method which checks whether a given closed subscheme of a projective space is smooth and absolutely connected.
+Now we build the parametrization $f$ of the quintic del Pezzo surface $S$. {